earthctzn/daily-word/NOTES.md

 8. based on input scrape the missing data for the word and save it then display all data.
 9. ask for input

-need to work out how to find by date and recycle methods